iantherrera/cinemafile/README.md

 ### PROJECT FEATURE REQUIREMENT LIST:

 #### SECTION 1 :
-[x]  Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.
+☑  Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.
 - Arrays, objects, and maps will be used for customized movie lists and populate the information rendered for each movie entry.

-[x]  Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app.
+☑  Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app.
 - Metadata for each movie will be filtered for desired data and displayed in a gallery or list format.

-[x]  Use a regular expression to validate user input and either prevent the invalid input or inform the user about it (in all cases prevent invalid input from being stored or saved).
+☑  Use a regular expression to validate user input and either prevent the invalid input or inform the user about it (in all cases prevent invalid input from being stored or saved).
 - Registration and login forms will utilize regular expressions for validation before posting and alert users to invalid input.

 #### SECTION 2:
-[x]  Retrieve data from a third-party API and use it to display something within your app.
+☑  Retrieve data from a third-party API and use it to display something within your app.
 - Metadata retrieved from a third-party API about each movie entry will be displayed on its gallery card or in its list-view data.

-[x]  Create a form and store the submitted values using an external API (e.g. a contact form, survey, etc).
+☑  Create a form and store the submitted values using an external API (e.g. a contact form, survey, etc).
 - User registration form data will be saved on an external API.

-[x]  Persist data to an external API and make the stored data accessible in your app (including after reload/refresh).
+☑  Persist data to an external API and make the stored data accessible in your app (including after reload/refresh).
 - User profile data from registration will be persistent on an external API for login confirmation and contain customized user-associated movie list data.

 #### SECTION 3: OPTIONAL
-[x]  Create a node.js web server using a modern framework such as Express.js or Fastify.
+☑  Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses (must serve more than just the index.html file).
 - Application will utilize a node server built with Express.

-[x]  Interact with a database to store and retrieve information (e.g. MySQL, MongoDB, etc).
+☑  Interact with a database to store and retrieve information (e.g. MySQL, MongoDB, etc).
 - Application will utilize MongoDB for data storage.

-[x]  Develop your project using a common JavaScript framework such as React, Angular, or Vue.
+☑  Develop your project using a common JavaScript framework such as React, Angular, or Vue.
 - Front-end application will be developed with React.